top of page

 Source: Rogers and Gibbs, 2014, Nature Reviews Genetics, 15:347–359.

-HPR creates NHP primate models, leveraging our extensive experience in translational research and animal care.
+HPR performs NHP-focused studies, leveraging extensive experience in translational research and laboratory animal care.

-The well-being of animals is very important to us.
-Hamamatsu Pharma Research is an AAALAC International-accredited facility and our highly skilled staff delivers excellent care to all animals.
-(Fully accredited by AAALAC since 2015.)
+The well-being of laboratory animals is very important to HPR.
+Hamamatsu Pharma Research has been an AAALAC International-accredited facility since 2015.
+Staff and veterinarians are fully proficient in NHP care and handling.

 HPR's AAALAC